chee154/ml-Py-used_cars/README.md

 # ml-Py-used_cars
-Building classification Ensemble Models on used cars in the US.
+Building various classification Ensemble Models on used cars in the US to predict various nominal attributes